 Water systems are new in newer buildings and recently renovated buildings.
 While the campus is connected to township provided water, most buildings on campus require water softeners due to excessive calcium levels.
-Water heaters in Maroon Hall were replaced in September 2023 and Gold Hall water heaters will be replaced in December of 2023.
+Water heaters in Maroon Hall were replaced in September 2023 and Gold Hall water heaters were replaced in December of 2023.
 The water main and service lines are original to the campus construction and are roughly 50-60 years old.
+In 2024, there were two unrelated water main breaks on campus.
 The township has a chlorination station on campus to service the College, that station is checked daily by a trained technician.
-The township also has a water tower on campus for storage and backup.
+The township also has a 1,000,000-gallon water tower on campus for storage and backup.